GitHub-Insight-ANZ-Lab/aiapp1day/labs/1a-azure-iac/README.md

 # Lab 1a - Deploying Azure Resource via IaC

-todo: we do this as a demo rather than asking everyone to do it. they wont have subscription setup anyway. then endpoint details will be given out

 # Provision Azure resources

 The labs include an Azure Bicep template that will deploy the following Azure resources the solution will be deployed to: